LogicUI/weatherApp/README.md

 # Inspiration

 The inspiration of the app came about based on weather apps i have seen online , however most weather apps are based on one location and not globally where the user is from.

+# Goal

+The goal of the project is to practice my front end skills from thoughtworks jumpstart